noahgibbs/self_conscious_dgd/12_ProgramStructure.md

 In an inheritable (library) program, the original program doesn't have variables you can actually use.
 You're not allowed to touch them.
 But if a singleton object inherits from it, it will have those variables.
 And if a cloneable inherits from it, it will have them and so will all its clones.

-You can think of these as fields in a class, effectively.
+You can think of these as fields in a class.
 They have a type like "int" or "string".
 They have a name.
 And they can have some other modifiers, "private" and "static."

 ### static

 Static program variables won't be affected by the (mostly obsolete) save_object and restore_object kfuns.
-You'll rarely see static used, and it even more rarely makes the slightest difference.
+You'll rarely see static used, and it basically never makes the slightest difference.

+Save_object and restore_object are leftovers from older pre-DGD versions of LPC.
+They're not normally used in DGD-based MUDs.

 Note that statedumps are ***not*** obsolete, and the "static" modifier has no effect on them.